-Today marks the end of my first semester at BYU-Idaho, and I'm quite happy for that!
-I think that, for all y'all's enjoyment, I'm going to write today about being an adult.
+Today marks the end of my first semester at BYU - Idaho, and I'm quite happy for that!
+I think that, for all y'all's enjoyment, I'm going to write about being an adult.

-Recently, the idea of adulthood has been on my mind, possibly because I just turned twenty, possibly because I'm at college, possibly for a whole ton of other reasons.
-The twenty thing is a big part of it, though.
-Legally, of course, you're an adult at 18, but very few people would actually consider you "adult" at 18.
-Twenty, on the other hand, is a big number, two decades on the earth, the passage out of teenagerhood.
-And if you're too old to be a teenager, what does that make you?
+Recently, the idea of adulthood has been on my mind, partly because I just turned twenty.
+Legally, of course, you're an adult at 18 in the U.S., but very few people would actually consider you "adult" at 18.
+Twenty, on the other hand, marks two decades on the earth and the passage out of teenagerhood.
+If you're too old to be a teenager, what does that make you?
 Well, I imagine, an adult.

-The thing is, though, I really don't feel like an adult, so the thought of being qualified as one not just legally but socially is pretty daunting.
+But I really don't feel like an adult, so the thought of qualifying as one not just legally but socially is pretty daunting.
 It's like I'm sitting here waving my arms in the air, like, "Wait!
 I haven't gained the quality of adultness!
 I need it!
 Help me!"

-On a slightly more humorous note, there's another aspect of adulthood that I will absolutely do not have: practical skills.
-When it comes to living on my own, taking care of myself, I am a big bucket of fail.
+However, there is another aspect of adulthood that I struggle with: practical skills.
+When it comes to living on my own and taking care of myself, I am a big bucket of fail.
 Here is a short list of some of the things that adults should be able to do that I have found myself failing at.

-Most recently, I was pouring myself a bowl of cereal for lunch, and I realized the milk looked wrong.
-Very wrong.
-I looked at the carton, and saw that the milk inside was most definitely curdled.
+Most recently, I was pouring myself a bowl of cereal for lunch, and I realized the milk looked very wrong.
+I glanced in the carton and saw that it was most definitely curdled.
 I checked the expiration date: a month past.
-I'd been drinking this milk as recently as a week past.
+I'd been drinking this milk as recently as last week.

 DON'T BE LIKE ME.
 CHECK THE EXPIRATION DATES ON YOUR MILK REGULARLY.